influxdata/docs-v2/content/v2.0/security/enable-tls.md

 To connect [Telegraf](https://docs.influxdata.com/telegraf/latest/) to an InfluxDB 2.0 instance with TLS enabled, update the following `influxdb_v2` output settings in your Telegraf configuration file:

-- Update urls to use https instead of http.
+- Update URLs to use HTTPS instead of HTTP.
-- If using a self-signed certificate, uncomment and set `insecure_skip_verify` to true.
+- If using a self-signed certificate, uncomment and set `insecure_skip_verify` to `true`.

 ### Example configuration